benckx/lego-compare-inventory-vs-wanted/README.md

 - Order/sort the result to sort out parts you have enough of and parts you don't have at all -> [DONE]
 - Add colors with names instead of codes, for easier navigation (I'd need to encode the list at https://rebrickable.com/colors/ to an enum or a map)  -> [DONE]
-- Output links of referenced parts, for easier navigation
-- Create some kind of rule engine that allow for color substitution (e.g. "use dark grey if I don't have the part in black")
+- Create some kind of rules engine that allow for color substitution (e.g. "use dark grey if I don't have the part in black")
 - Maybe a UI and an executable so it's user-friendly for everyone